Agentic AI Risk Modelling and Mitigations

 Life & family*

-- Modern central London office (cafes, food court, gym) or option to work in similar government offices in Birmingham, Cardiff, Darlington, Edinburgh, Salford or Bristol.
+- Modern central London office (cafes, food court, gym), or where applicable, option to work in similar government offices in Birmingham, Cardiff, Darlington, Edinburgh, Salford or Bristol.

 - Hybrid working, flexibility for occasional remote work abroad and stipends for work-from-home equipment.